google/opencasebook/patents.md

 future Affiliates are excepting any such implementations of Linux Environment Component from your license to a Licensee and its current and future Subsidiaries.
-The previous sentence is for the express benefit of the Members of OIN, OIN, and OIN’s Licensees.
+The previous sentence is for the express benefit of the Members of OIN, OIN, and OIN's Licensees.

 1\.3     Subject to Section 1.2(b), OIN irrevocably releases You and Your Subsidiaries from claims of infringement of the OIN Patents to the extent